-1. No credit is granted for previous work experiences.

-- A course transferred from another college or university that has already been identified as equivalent to a DPD course will be accepted.
-Transfer credit information is available at: http://www.udel.edu/registrar/transfer/ - 3.
+- 1. No credit is granted for previous work experiences. - 2.
+Transfer Credit: A course transferred from another college or university that has already been identified as equivalent to a DPD course will be accepted. - 3.
 Courses that do not have an established equivalency can be submitted to the DPD Director for review.
 Requirements for this review include the course description and the course syllabus.